Vyral/base-template/_posts/2019-07-23-what-sellers-need-to-know-about-listing-as-is.md

 {% include youtube.html %}

 Some sellers ask me whether it’s ever a good idea to list their property “as-is.”
 Actually, while it may be tempting to skip all the repairs that usually come along with the home selling process, the truth is that **buyers tend to assume that an “as-is” listing carries major underlying issues.** Of course, not all homes will need to be fixed up before they’re listed.
-Sellers whose homes are in particularly good shape can definitely bypass repairs and upgrades in lieu of some basic tidying up.**&nbsp;**
+Sellers whose homes are in particularly good shape can definitely bypass renovations and upgrades in lieu of some basic tidying up.**&nbsp;**

 Whether the buyer thinks you’re going to close that issue or not will vary, but either scenario is bound to hurt your chances of getting a good deal.
 If you do happen to attract an interested buyer, they’ll probably expect to get a bargain.